HiveAuth

 • key_type: the key type required to sign the transactions.
 It can be one of posting|active|memo.

-• challenge: a string to be signed
+• challenge: a string to be encrypted or decrypted

-The APP must then encrypt the challenge_data object using the encryption key previously shared with the PKSA (auth_key).
+The APP must then encrypt the challenge_req_data object using the encryption key previously shared with the PKSA (auth_key).
 By encrypting the sign_data object, the HAS will be unaware of what's going on between the app and the PKSA and unable to tamper with the challenge request process.

 Finally, the APP sends its request to the HAS using the following message: